mlflow/mlflow/docs/source/llm-eval/llm-eval.rst

 2. Use ``extra_metrics`` argument in ``mlflow.evaluate``, you can add your required metrics to the list, and also include your custom metrics (will be covered in the next section).
 Notice that if both ``model_type`` and ``extra_metrics`` are set, ``extra_metrics`` together with predefined metrics are computed.
-   In order to just use your handpicked metrics, please remove ``model_type``.
-A sample code is as below:
+   In order to just use your handpicked metrics, please remove ``model_type``, as shown in the example below:

     .. code-block:: python